Microsoft Dynamics CRM has been deprecated for some time, replaced by Dynamics 365 Sales.

 Dynamics 365 also offers more modules than Sales.
 So rather than the expense of having to develop functionality for a whole Dynamics CRM tenant, an organisation can just pay for the license that specific users need (eg. Marketing or Customer Service).

-Dynamics CRM vs Dynamics 365 Sales: Use On The Go
+Dynamics CRM vs Dynamics 365: Use On The Go

 Thanks to the Unified Interface updates, Microsoft has now made sure users have the same experience accessing Dynamics 365 from a mobile phone as from a PC.
 This means users don’t have to wait to get back to the office to update their CRM.
 The sales app also offers a streamlined view of key account information and the ability to add leads quickly - ideal for sales teams going out to meetings.

-In contrast, Dynamics CRM does not offer any of these features, so migrating to Dynamics 365 Sales could help bolster sales teams.
+In contrast, Dynamics CRM does not offer any of these features, so migrating to Dynamics 365 could help bolster teams.

 Connect to LinkedIn with Dynamics 365